 She took a pair of her disabled son’s newborn shoes as an offering to Santo Nino, and brought back the sacred water and sand – ‘tierra bendita’ – to which the many miraculous healings are attributed.

-Inspired by the Santo Nino de Atocha Chapel, we invite pilgrims to bring or send us a pair of baby’s shoes and/or a sonogram/photo of their child so that we may pray for them, alive or in spirit.
+Inspired by the Santo Nino de Atocha Chapel, we invite parents and carers to leave a comment on our Prayer Request Page so that we may pray for the soul of your child, alive or in spirit.